mcgibbon/sympl/docs/overview.rst

 also contain information about the units of the quantity, and the grid it is located on.
 At the start of a model script, the state dictionary should be set to initial values.
 Code to do this may be present in other packages, or you can write this code yourself.
+The state and its initialization is discussed further in :ref:`State and Initialization`.

 The state dictionary is evolved by :py:class:`sympl.TimeStepper` and :py:class:`sympl.Implicit` objects.
 These types of objects take in the state